schooltool-project/schooltool-book/source/courses.rst

 You can also import a simple text list of course titles, descriptions and IDs.

-From the courses index, select **Import Courses**.
-You can then either upload a text file from your local filesystem, or use the textbox provided to either copy/paste from another document or simply type the necessary information.
+From the Courses index, select **Import CSV** from the sidebar.
+You can then either upload a text file from your local filesystem, or use a textbox to enter text directly by either copy/pasting from another document or typing the necessary information.

    .. image:: images/courses-3.png

 The format, as described on the form, is simply::

    title, description (optional), id (optional)

+We'll just type some in for now.
+Clicking the **Enter CSV text** reveals a text box:

 When you're ready, press **Submit**, and if the import is successful you'll see a "CSV text imported successfully." message.
 You can click **View** to get back to the index: